dbolotov/human_activity_recognition_with_vw/README.md

 1  |b1 Woman |b2 46 |b3 1.62 |b4 75 |b5 28.6 |a6 -3 |a7 92 |a8 -63 |a9 -23 |a10 18 |a11 -19 |a12 5 |a13 104 |a14 -92 |a15 -150 |a16 -103 |a17 -147
 ```

 VW allows inclusion of quadratic and cubic feature interactions.
-For the namespace above, all quadratic interactions between accelerometer features could be specified with `-q aa`.
+For the namespace above, quadratic interactions between all accelerometer features could be specified with `-q aa`.

 ###Training and testing

 Data is split into training and test sets, and the model is built using the training data.
-VW models are built using the multiclass option with a logistic loss function.
 Performance is evaluated using classification accuracy and confusion matrices.
 Using both training and test sets allows to get a sense of bias/variance and how well the algorithm generalizes.

 - average loss plot
 - accuracy vs training examples plot